kaylale124/kayla/navigation/mario.md

 </script>

 # Commands
-- a: move left
+- a: press and hold to move left
-- d: move right
+- d: press and hold to move right
 - space: flip
 - w: cheer
-- r: rest
 - p: puff
 - shift: run